am11/LRAP/README.md

     manually written configuration files for individual pieces of software
 * More complicated Wi-Fi setups like eduroam will have to be done manually

+# Post Installation

+* For a better web browsing experience on older machines, installing the following firefox extensions is recommended:
+    * Ghostery - Blocks adverts to allow pages to load faster
+    * User-Agent Switcher - Allows you to 'pretend' to be a smartphone and receive simpler versions of web pages

 ## Planned Features

 * More advanced network configuration utilities